-(a) Explain FIVE causes of project failure.
-(5 marks) (b) As a function of management, evaluate FIVE principles of organising.
-(10 marks) (Total: 15 marks)
+Explain FIVE causes of project failure. (a)

+(b) As a function of management, evaluate FIVE principles of organising.
+(10 marks)

 OUESTION FOUR

 Jack Jim, a champion and a well renowned organisational change agent joined PQX company Limited as the (a) Chief Executive Officer when Covid 19 struck the world in 2020.